Saints' Travin Dural: Placed on non-football injury list

 Dural (undisclosed) was placed on the Saints' non-football injury list Wednesday.

 Dural, who signed with New Orleans in May after going undrafted out of LSU, will still count against the Saints' 90-man roster while on this list.
-It isn't clear how he was injured or what sort of injury he's dealing with so it's completely unknown when he'll be healthy again.
+It isn't clear how he was injured or what sort of injury he's dealing with, so it's completely unknown when he'll be healthy again.

 CBS Sports Store